President of the Mary Robinson Foundation gives first IEA "big IdEAs" address More »»

 IEA World Energy Outlook Special Report finds that action in the energy sector could unleash an extra decade of growth More »»

-Modern energy services are crucial to human well-being and to a country’s economic development; and yet globally over 1.3 billion people are without access to electricity and 2.6 billion people are without clean cooking facilities.
-More than 95% of these people are either in sub-Saharan African or developing Asia and 84% are in rural areas.
+Modern energy services are crucial to human well-being and to a country’s economic development; and yet globally 1.2 billion people are without access to electricity and more than 2.7 billion people are without clean cooking facilities.
+More than 95% of these people are either in sub-Saharan African or developing Asia, and around 80% are in rural areas.

 - Southeast Asia Energy Outlook 2015